-A key aspect of the new Framework is the establishment of a Prudential Standard.
-The Prudential Standard means the prudential probability of exceedance (POE), expressed as a percentage.
+A key aspect of the Framework is establishment of a Prudential Standard.
+The Prudential Standard is the prudential probability of exceedance (POE), expressed as a percentage.
 This is the probability of a market participant's maximum credit limit (MCL) being exceeded by its outstandings at the end of the reaction period (seven days), after the market participant exceeds its outstandings limit on a given day and has not rectified the breach.
 The new Prudential Standard is set at 2% (NER Clause 3.3.4A).